Livingdead1989/livingdead1989.github.io/_posts/2021-06-28-tp-link-omada-enterprise-deployment.md

 The process of adding new EAPs is easy, simply connect a new EAP into your network and configure any switch VLAN configuration and the TP-Link OC300 will detect the newly added device, here we can click the Adopt button.

-Because we have RADIUS authentication enabled we also need to add the newly added EAP to our clients list on our Windows Network Policy server (NPS).
+Because we have RADIUS authentication enabled, we also need to add the newly added EAP to our clients list on our Windows Network Policy server (NPS).

-Right click the RADIUS Clients from the NPS and select New.
+Right-click the RADIUS Clients from the NPS and select New.

 ![omada-radius-nps-add-client-1](/assets/images/posts/omada-radius-nps-add-client-1.png)